sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 Use the example to specify what will happen in your own marketplace.
 What steps will be the same?
 What will be different?

-Also, check out some of the template processes in Flex that you can find in the Build tab of your [Console](https://flex-console.sharetribe.com/).
+Also, check out some of the template processes in Sharetribe that you can find in the Build tab of your [Console](https://flex-console.sharetribe.com/).
 Using existing processes always saves development time on configuring your transaction process.